-Palliative care is holistic care that aims to improve the quality of life of people who are dying.
+Palliative care helps to improve the quality of life of people who have a life-limiting illness.
 Read about the range of services available.

 Coping with learning you have a terminal illness

 This article provides advice on what to do if you need to talk to someone about your bad news, condition or how you are feeling.

 Preparing for a death at home

 Many people prefer to die at home.
 If you are caring for someone with a terminal condition, this article can help you know what to expect.

 The process of dying differs between people.
 Find out what can happen in the weeks, days and hours before death, and after someone has died.